fortinet/azure-templates/FortiGate/Active-Active-ELB-ILB/README.md

 - Login into the Azure Cloud Shell
 - Run the following command in the Azure Cloud:

-`cd ~/clouddrive/ && wget -qO- https://github.com/fortinet/azure-templates/archive/main.zip | jar x && cd ~/clouddrive/azure-templates/FortiGate/Active-Active-ELB-ILB/ && ./deploy.sh`
+`cd ~/clouddrive/ && wget -qO- https://github.com/fortinet/azure-templates/archive/main.tar.gz | tar zxf - && cd ~/clouddrive/azure-templates/FortiGate/Active-Active-ELB-ILB/ && ./deploy.sh`

 - The script will ask you a few questions to bootstrap a full deployment.